| Food Safety Modernization Act

 The Food Safety Modernization Act (FSMA) is a federal food safety law.
 The comprehensive measure grants the Food and Drug Administration (FDA) broad new power to enforce food safety standards on farms.
 It could impact produce growers, farms that aggregate product with other farms and farms that even minimally process what they produce.

-FDA issued two sets of proposed rules for implementing FSMA, the Produce Safety Rule and the Preventive Controls Rule.
-The Produce Safety Rule seeks to reduce the food safety risks in raw produce and the Preventive Controls rule seeks to reduce risks in food processing.
+The two sets of rules that apply to human food are the Produce Safety Rule and the Preventive Controls Rule.
+The Produce Safety Rule seeks to reduce the food safety risks in raw produce (a summary from FDA on the supplemental rule’s altered provisions to the Produce Safety Rule is here).
+The Preventive Controls rule seeks to reduce risks in food processing (a summary from the FDA on the supplemental rule’s altered provisions to the Preventive Controls Rule is here).